ggayliye/miniProjRepo_Embedded_SP2024/README.md

 ## Overview of the Project
 * Pumping water into a container that stops by itself when it's full and fills back again the exact amount when it gets empty.
 * Water fill station that automatically stops dispensing when full, implementation would sense water level without touching it.
-* A small 3V water pump will be connected to the power.
-The objective is to fill a water container.
+* A small 4V water pump will be connected to the power.
+The objective is to refill a water container.
 Once it reaches its high/full level, a signal will be sent to the microcontroller.
 The microcontroller will interrupt the water pump indicating the water container is full.
 The same process will take place when it’s empty.
 The water pump will start working and pump water into the container.
 * The container will include a sensor.
-This sensor is expected to be placed on the bottom of the container.
-It’ll sense when the container is “empty” and ready to be filled.
+This sensor will be placed on the bottom of the container.
+It’ll sense when the container is “empty” and ready to be refilled.
 To determine the container’s full state, the water-amount-calculation method will be used: the volume of the container will be known (mL), the speed of the pump for flowing water through a vinyl pipe will be known (x mL/s), and we calculate the amount of time the water pump should be kept on.
-* A BJT transistor is planned to be implemented in the circuit to indicate LEDs that will signal the container is full or empty to make it convenient for users.
-Other signals-such as sound/voice-can also be implemented to warn the container’s state.
+* For the water safety control circuit, we use a MOSFET, an op-amp, an LED, and a speaker.
+When the water gets salty (adding salt to the water), the alarm will sound along with an LED warning the water is not safe.
+* Once the water starts filling the tank, a message is popped on the terminal "Tank empty-water filling in progress" and when completed "tank filled".
+Also when salt is added toxicity of water can be indicated by "toxic water" on the terminal.
+This is all done by UART.
-* For the user’s drinking water safety, a “water safety” measurement will be implemented.
-This implementation will only be based on chemicals that are ionic and/or electroconductive.
+* The water safety implementation will only be based on chemicals that are ionic and/or electroconductive.
 Specifically, we will focus on Sodium chloride (NaCl) in our testing.
 This means that the “unsafe” measurement will be sensitive to salt.
 * The technical implementation of the “unsafe water” indicator is going to be in the container.
 It’s planned to be a simple design: installing an active power probs inside the container.
 When water hosts polluting electroconductive elements, it will create a path to transfer electrons that will trigger the measuring sensor.
 The power source will be set very low; it will be very safe to use.
+* This project has applications in drinking water storage tanks, petroleum refineries, and more.
 * Our design will be very safe to use as we take all precautions and safety measurements before the launch.
+* In this project, we implemented interrupt, GPIO, UART, and motor drive.

 ## List of Materials :